spencertipping/bipolar/strategy.md

 ## Current medication routine
-I've been on this since about May/June 2020, so eight months as of this writing.
+I've been on this since about May/June 2020, so nine months as of this writing.
 The results have been fantastic.
 I'm alert, focused, consistently motivated, and low-anxiety almost all the time -- none of which I thought I would ever be able to achieve.

 **TODO:** add brands to supplements in case it's relevant, and disclaim that I'm not endorsing anyone, I just tolerate them

 **TODO:** at some point, collect commit logs to quantify the change

 Everything I use is available over the counter; I don't use prescription medications or have a primary care physician (or even health insurance because I'm a madman).
+See [diy-medicine](diy-medicine.md) for a totally-not-deranged discussion about why I do these things.

 + Morning (daily)
   + Neurotransmitter regulation